gnois/luaty/README.md

 p(obj:foo(2))                               -- error: ')' expected instead of ':'
 ```

-Lua code cannot be generated if there's syntax error.
+Lua code is not generated if there is syntax error.